Navigate-Commerce/Homepage-Banner-Slider/README.md

 # Homepage-Banner-Slider
-Effortlessly create the multiple homepage banner sliders in the Magento 2 backend and display them on the homepage.
+Add multiple homepage banner sliders in the Magento 2 backend and display them on the homepage.
+This module will also allow you to upload separate image for mobile device.

 # Installation
 Run the following commands in your Magento 2 root directory: